Heavy snowfall in Beijing brings overabundance of winter to the Winter Olympics

 “It’s brutal out there,” said Norwegian Alpine skier Lucas Braathen after the first run of the men’s giant slalom, held in near-white-out conditions at the National Alpine Skiing Centre in Yanqing, where just 54 of the 89 competitors made it to the bottom of the course in the first run.

-At the more distant Zhangjiakou cluster, home to Nordic skiing and action events, the qualifying round for the women’s freeski slopestyle event — featuring Chinese-American superstar Eileen Gu, already the gold medalist in women’s big air — was delayed and finally postponed because of the conditions.
+At the more distant Zhangjiakou cluster, home to Nordic skiing and action events, the qualifying round for the women’s freestyle skiing slopestyle event — featuring Chinese-American superstar Eileen Gu, already the gold medalist in women’s big air — was delayed and finally postponed because of the conditions.
+Later, qualifying for the women’s aerials was also postponed.

-Organizers cited high winds and limited visibility as the reasons for the postponement, although fresh, natural snow on top of the hard-packed, man-made snow also could have made for an unpredictable course.
+Organizers cited high winds and limited visibility as the reasons for the slopestyle postponement, although fresh, natural snow on top of the hard-packed, man-made snow also could have made for an unpredictable course.

 That pushed the slopestyle qualifying round to Monday and the three-run medal round — where Gu hopes to collect her second gold — to Tuesday.
 However, snow is expected in Zhangjiakou on Monday, as well; starting Monday, there is a medal event in freestyle skiing scheduled every day through Feb.
-19.
+19. The freestyle skiing federation said organizers were attempting to stage both qualifying and the finals on Monday.

 In choosing safety and athletic integrity over keeping to a rigid schedule, Beijing 2022 organizers may have been influenced by the experience of their counterparts in South Korea four years ago.
 At the 2018 PyeongChang Games, women’s snowboard slopestyle was held in such strong wind that the final had to be cut from three runs down to two.
 That widely criticized decision severely affected the quality of the runs, with 41 of 50 runs in the final ending either in a crash or an athlete simply avoiding performing tricks.